z-open/zerv-distrib/README.md

 - NO UNIT TESTS YET!!!!!
 - implement shutdownServer of a specific server remotely in addition to the existing shutdown function
-- currently queue is handled via a custom implementation using transaction row locks but it should use redis locking mechanism
 - Should allow custom load balancing strategies (ex based on tenant restrictions, one tenant could have more allocated slot to run processes than another)
 - large result should not be broadcasted but store in redis, and process should return a cursor id (similar to SF)
 - have an option to restart a process a limited number of times if it crashes.
 Currently it will keep retrying.
 In theory developer should cache all exceptions in their implemented process.
 On the other hand, the infrastructure should restart down servers so there is little chance to go to infinite loop.